 Was your home built sometime between the mid-1960s to early 1970s?
 If so, there’s a good chance the wiring running throughout it is made out of aluminum instead of the standard copper wiring, and that could pose trouble down the road.
 Don’t fret too much, however, because it also stands to reason that nothing may be wrong at all.
 However, insurance companies might choose not to insure homes with aluminum wiring because of the danger they pose.

 Depending on how your home has aged, it might be prudent to replace the aluminum wiring and replace it with safer copper.
-The electricians at Electric Today have provided a quick run-down of everything related to aluminum wiring: the differences between it and copper, why it was installed, the reasons it’s dangerous, and what you should be on the lookout for before you consider replacing it.
+The electricians at Home Service Heroes have provided a quick run-down of everything related to aluminum wiring: the differences between it and copper, why it was installed, the reasons it’s dangerous, and what you should be on the lookout for before you consider replacing it.
 If — after taking stock of the status of your home’s wiring – you decide rewiring is in your best interest, give us a call and let our licensed electricians take care of it.
-It’s a dangerous job, and trying to make it a DIY task could end up being harmful.
+It’s a dangerous job and trying to make it a DIY task could end up being harmful.

 The Short-Lived Switch

 In 1965, technicians started outfitting homes with aluminum wiring instead of the usual, more expensive copper versions.
 This change didn’t even last a decade, though, as the return to copper occurred in 1972 after it became apparent the financial savings weren’t worth the problematic parts of dealing with aluminum-outfitted homes.
-Why’d they make the switch back, so soon?
+Why’d they made the switch back, so soon?
 A few reasons.

 - Aluminum corrodes – As exposed aluminum oxidizes, it begins to rust, which hampers its ability to hold an electric current.
 The intermittent flow can build up and overheat, and it can start a fire if left untreated.